Welcome to our Higher Education advice page for Parents and Students

 - Use the ucas web site course search to link with the universities which offer courses that you are interested in.
 Check the Course/Entry Profiles carefully, either on the internet or in the prospectuses.

-- UCAS/Which?
-Parent Guide 2018 - Everything you need to support you child with their higher education choices
+- UCAS Parent Guide 2022 - Everything you need to support you child with their higher education choices

 - Degree: 3 or 4 years of study resulting in a BA or BSc.